gskielian/Unity/README.md

-Many thanks once again to to Alex Peake and cohorts at Noisebridge for their guidance and support!
+Many thanks to Alex Peake and cohorts at Noisebridge for their guidance and support!